Earnings underpin FTSE, Barratt impresses but TalkTalk slumps

 "As we have seen across the UK industrial landscape, Vesuvius has enjoyed a good start to the year," said Jefferies analysts.

-Energy provider SSE recouped the previous session's losses, up 2.6 percent after being one of the worst-performing stocks on Tuesday when Prime Minister Theresa May announced a household energy price cap as part of her manifesto for reelection in June.
-(Reporting by Helen Reid; Additional reporting by Danilo Masoni; Editing by Richard Lough and Mark Potter)
+Energy provider SSE recouped some of the previous session's losses, up 1.4 percent after being one of the worst-performing stocks on Tuesday when Prime Minister Theresa May announced a household energy price cap as part of her manifesto for reelection in June.
+(Reporting by Helen Reid; editing by Richard Lough)

+June 20 Australian shares ended lower on Tuesday, pressured by losses in financials and real estate stocks as investors worried about their outlooks.

+June 20 Heating and plumbing supplier Wolseley forecast full-year trading profit in line with market expectations, as it reported a 9.5 percent rise in third-quarter profit on the back of sales growth in all its regions except the UK.